City Centre Mural Trail

-Be surrounded by bubbles in Glasgow city centre's Renfield Lane!
+Be surrounded by bubbles in the city centre's Renfield Lane.
 Created in 2019, this fun mural was a joint commission by street artists Rogue and Art Pistol and features a French Bulldog and two young girls playing with bubbles.

 As Good as Gold

 As Good as Gold by street artist duo Ciarán Glöbel and Conzo Throb is a comment on inflation via the popular chocolate bar Freddo, which used to only cost 10p to buy.
-The city's latest mural can be found just off Buchanan Street, down the lane beside Princes Square.
+This mural can be found near Buchanan Street, down the lane beside Princes Square.

 Today We’re In Love Aren't We?

-This striking, 20 metre high mural was installed in 2019 to celebrate the 30 year anniversary of Glasgow’s Doors Open Days Festival.
+This striking, 20-metre-high mural was installed in 2019 to celebrate the 30th anniversary of Glasgow’s Doors Open Days Festival.
 It can be found on Brown Street, not far from the River Clyde, and was painted by an all-female group of artists called the Cobolt Collective.
-The words which feature are from the Liz Lochhead poem, The Bargain, and were chosen by the Cobolt Collective for the way in which they describe Glasgow.

 Billy Connolly and Dr Connolly I Presume?

 Created to mark the 75th birthday of the much-loved Glaswegian comedian Billy Connolly in 2017, you'll find two brilliant murals around the city created from original pieces of artwork, brought to life by street artist Rogue.
-Jack Vettriano and John Byrne were commissioned to portray the 'Big Yin' in their own respective styles and we think you'll agree that the end results are an amazing tribute to one of the greatest comedians of all time!
+Jack Vettriano and John Byrne were commissioned to portray the 'Big Yin' in their respective styles.

 Fellow Glasgow Residents

-Take a look at the gable end wall overlooking the Ingram Street car park and you'll find all manner of Scottish wildlife coming from the spray can of Smug.
-You'll need a few photos to capture all of this huge mural!
+Marvel at the gable end wall on Ingram Street and you'll find all manner of Scottish wildlife coming from the spray can of Smug.
+You'll need a few photos to capture all of this huge mural.

 This cosmic installation by Recoat and Ali Wyllie brings a touch of colour to New Wynd.
 Wyllie's work is inspired by comic book and graphic design culture, lending to his use of slick, clean lines, colour choice, and geometric backgrounds.